 Don’t fall to partiality.

-The examples that are given is that when somebody that we feel is our inferior insults us or says something negative, that we don’t like it; but when somebody who is our superior says that, we’re willing to accept it.
-This is used as an example that we’re able to train ourselves, or deal with things, with only some people, but not with everybody – I don’t think it’s referring here literally to what the example has to say – it’s like not liking enemies, but only liking our relatives and friends.
+The example that is given for this third point is how we usually don’t like it when somebody that we feel is our inferior insults us or says something negative.
+However, when somebody who is our superior says something similar, we’re more willing to accept it.
+This example reflects that we’re only able to train ourselves, or deal with things, with only some people, and not with everybody.
+I don’t think this point refers exclusively to the example given in the commentaries.
+The practice of avoiding partiality also refers to not liking enemies and only liking our relatives and friends.
 In other words, not liking people that are annoying to us, but only liking the people who are nice to us.
 That’s being partial.

-Another interpretation of this line is the feeling that the Vinaya – these are the lay and monastic vows – and tantra are mutually exclusive, that’s being partial.
+Another interpretation of this line is connected to the feeling that the Vinaya (the lay and monastic vows) and tantra are mutually exclusive.
+Again, that’s being partial.

-That’s a very important piece of advice.
-In other words, our training needs to be internal.
-We don’t need to make a big show of it externally, like I know people who become these what we call “Dharma freaks” that go around wearing Tibetan clothes, and always have a rosary in their hands, and have about ten dirty red strings around their necks, and stuff like that.
-And everybody just thinks that they’re really weird, and belong to some sort of cult, and are fanatics.
-It not only makes people not take you seriously, but gives a bad name to Buddhism as well.
-Externally it’s important to remain normal, so that people don’t think you’re strange, but to change your attitudes and everything inside, this getting rid of self-cherishing and so on.
+This is a very important piece of advice: our training needs to be internal.
+We don’t need to make a big show of it externally.
+For instance, I know people who become what we call “Dharma freaks” that go around wearing Tibetan clothes, always carrying a rosary in their hands, wearing about ten dirty red strings around their necks, and things like that.
+Everybody just thinks that they’re really weird, or that they are fanatics or belong to some sort of cult.
+This kind of behavior not only makes people not take us seriously, but it also gives a bad name to Buddhism.
+Externally, it’s important to remain normal and focus more on changing our attitudes and self-cherishing on the inside.

-This also is explained in terms of not making a big show of your compassion and concern for others – crying in public and like that.
-I mean, sometimes His Holiness when he teaches is moved to tears, but he doesn’t make a big show of it.
-Sometimes that actually is very inspiring – in fact, it is always very, very inspiring; but for most of us that would not be the case.
-If somebody is hurt and we hear, “Oh!” that they’re hurt and we’re really quite moved by it, if we carry on with a big emotional show, “Oh, that’s so horrible,” and we cry, and we’re so upset, and so on, that doesn’t help the other person at all.
-It just makes them feel very uncomfortable, “Why, you’re more upset than I am,” so just take care and help them.
-Don’t indulge your emotions by making a big show of them, even if you feel them inside.
+Similarly, we don’t make a big show of our compassion and concern for others, such as crying in public and so on.
+I mean, sometimes His Holiness is moved to tears when he teaches, but he doesn’t make a big show of it.
+To see His Holiness crying when teaching is actually very inspiring, but for most of us this would not be the case.
+If somebody is hurt and we’re really quite moved by it and then carry on with a big emotional show, “Oh, that’s so horrible,” that doesn’t help the other person at all.
+It just makes them feel very uncomfortable, “Why are you more upset than I am?”
+Instead of such reactions, we should just try to help them.
+We don’t indulge in our emotions by making a big show of them, even if we feel them inside.

 Don’t speak of (others’) deficient or deteriorated sides.

-This means, basically, [not] to make fun of other people.
-The example that they use is calling a fat person fat, or a blind person blind, these type of things.
-Basically, don’t say things that are going to hurt other people’s feelings.
-Don’t swear or yell at each other, make fun of them, embarrass them in front of other people, call them stupid if they actually are not very intelligent, or make fun of them.
-Even if we think it’s a joke, and we think that the other person knows that it’s a joke, it still hurts.
-Even if the other person is a bodhisattva already, and we say, “Well, I can say anything to them, because they’re not going to get hurt by it,” still don’t say it, “You’re my good friend, so I can treat you like shit, like garbage, because you can take it.
-I don’t have to be on good behavior when I’m home.”
+Basically, this point means that we should not make fun of other people.
+The example that is typically used is calling a fat person “fat”, or a blind person “blind”, these types of things.
+We should not say things that are going to hurt other people’s feelings.
+We also don’t swear or yell, or make fun and embarrass other people, calling them stupid if they are not very intelligent.
+Even if we think it’s a joke and we think that the other person knows that it’s a joke, it still hurts.
+If, for example, the other person is a bodhisattva and we think, “Well, I can say anything to them, because they’re not going to get hurt by it,” still don’t say it.
+We should never think, “You’re my good friend, so I can treat you like garbage, because you can take it.”

 Don’t think anything about others’ (faults).